vgctotero/cordova-plugin-nativeaudio/README.md

+NOTE: Android: added internal (from www) and external audio files (from file directory) support.

 #Cordova Native Audio Plugin

 Cordova / PhoneGap 3.5+ extension for Native Audio playback, aimed at HTML5 gaming and audio applications which require minimum latency, polyphony and concurrency.